Longreach is open for business. It’s important you know that.

 But, just because they are in drought, and most of the farms are now quiet and empty of stock, does not mean there is nothing for you as a traveller to go and see.
-Longreach has history, culture and beauty and is a worthy place to visit.
+Longreach has some great things to do, you can learn about the history, culture and the beauty of this place is worth a visit.
 They need you to visit now more than ever.

 Outback Queensland will amaze and surprise you.
 We thoroughly enjoyed, dry or not.
 Just because it’s dry does not mean you as a traveller will go without water.
 We certainly didn’t.

 Many of the towns in Outback Queensland are on the artesian bore, so you won’t go without a shower and you won’t impact the town’s water supply.
 They need you to come visit!